ShannonHicks0244/reference-website/README.md

     small
     - used for small print or side comments
     - makes text one font size smaller by default

 7. Explain why accessibility is important and also explain the accessibility properties like:
+- Accessibility is important when desiging a website because people use the web in different ways.
+Without considering accesiblity many peole with disabilities may not be able to access the info on your website or may have a bad user experience.
+It also is not very difficult to make a website accessible, and many accesibility features beneift everyone.

     landmark roles
+    - people using screen readers can jump directly to particular sections with landmark roles.
+There are <header role="banner">, <nav role="naviagtion">, <main role="main">, <aside role="complimentary">, and <footer role="contentinfo">
     aria labels
-    image alternative texts
+    - provided a label or description that only screen readers will read.
+For example, for a link, says where clicking the link will take you. image alternative texts
+    - Descibes images, so they are accesible to people with visual impairments.
+Also useful for if the image does not download.

 8. What is CSS and how can we implement CSS to our html file (write a proper explanation with the code required to attach a CSS file inside html file)
 9. What is the difference between CSS property and value (write explanation and an example code)